 - Attempts to hide

 Being able to understand the cause of your dog’s fear means you’ll have half the problem solved.

 If your vac cleaner has frightened your dog once in the past, it could turn into a major phobia after some time.
-Cleaners are a scary object for some dogs, majorly because of their loudness.
-And if they are that loud to use it, it means they are much louder to our dogs because of their hearing sensitivity.
+Cleaners are a scary objects for some dogs, majorly because of their loudness.
+And if they are that loud to us, it means they are much louder to our dogs because of their hearing sensitivity.

 This is the major reason your dog is frightened by the loud, big looks and threatening sound of your vac.
 If your dog hasn’t been accustomed to the cleaner in a regular and non-threatening way it would be frightened at the sight of the it every time.